 - equality and diversity personal data.

 Your information may be shared internally for the purposes of the recruitment process.
-This includes members of the HR and recruitment team, interviewers involved in the recruitment process, where it is necessary for the performance of their roles.

 We will inform you prior to seeking your personal data from third parties, such as references supplied by former employers.

 If your application for employment is unsuccessful, the organisation will hold your data on file for 6 (six) months after the end of the relevant recruitment process, in case of any queries about the recruitment process.

 We may use your personal information to provide you with marketing and promotional materials, such as newsletters, fundraising and campaign materials.
 We do so to carry out the objectives of Global Witness and will never sell and/or share your personal information with third parties for marketing purposes.